vecipher/Clematis3/docs/m10/reflection.md

    t3:
      allow_reflection: true
    ```
+2. Ensure the **planner requests reflection**: the plan must include `reflection: true` (the LLM policy branch stashes this flag into policy state; the orchestrator honors either the plan flag or the stashed value).
-2. Keep `reflection.backend: rulebased` unless you’ve enabled fixtures for an LLM backend (see example above).
+3. Keep `reflection.backend: rulebased` unless you’ve enabled fixtures for an LLM backend (see example above).
-   - For LLM: set `t3.llm.fixtures.enabled: true` and provide a non-empty `t3.llm.fixtures.path`.
-3. Run a small scenario and inspect `t3_reflection.jsonl`.
+4. Run a small scenario and inspect `t3_reflection.jsonl`.
 Identity logs must remain identical when the gate is off.

+Examples: `examples/reflection/enabled.yaml`, `examples/reflection/llm_fixture.yaml`.

 > **Note:** Do not enable reflection in CI identity jobs.
 It is optional and should be covered by targeted reflection tests.